England's top 10 moments under Gareth Southgate: Luke Shaw, Harry Kane and Raheem Sterling memories

 It was a peach of a strike from the then-Tottenham defender too and England could, and should, have built on it before the break.
 But they didn't, and maybe that's why this is No 6.
 Sorry Kieran.

-Perhaps the manner with which England rose above racist chanting and booing of taking the knee in a crucial World Cup qualifier in Hungary in 2021 summed up how Southgate has supported and empowered his players.
+Perhaps the manner with which England rose above racist chanting and booing to thrash Bulgaria 6-0 en route to Euro 2020 summed up what Southgate has achieved in building a unit within his squad.

-Sterling and Bellingham were particularly targeted by the home crowd inside the Puskas Arena but the former got England on their way with the first of the four second-half goals which sealed a comfortable victory, with their manager very much having their back.

-"We try to take a right stand, we knew taking the knee would get an adverse reaction and anything of that nature is unacceptable," Southgate later said.
+The Three Lions became the first international side to stop a match due to racist abuse, with monkey chants aimed at debutant Tyrone Mings.
+Play was twice halted with the second stoppage following discussions between Southgate and the match referee shortly before half-time.

+England's players decided to play on, after consultation with their manager, but all sides were left feeling empowered that meaningful sanctions were actually possible, in a move ex-England forward Ian Wright called a "seminal moment".

+"I felt we sent a strong message and we sent a positive message," Southgate said.
+"We care for each other.
+We are united."

 Is England's penalty hoodoo ever really over?
-It'll take more than a win over Colombia and another against Switzerland in the Nations League to calm those flashbacks, especially after the Euro 2020 final.
+It will take more than a win over Colombia and another against Switzerland in the Nations League to calm those flashbacks, especially after the Euro 2020 final.

-So there was still plenty of trepidation when England went all the way against the Swiss last weekend, but it didn't last long.
-Manuel Akanji missed his opening spot kick for Switzerland while England scored all five of theirs, with Trent Alexander-Arnold's fifth the most emphatic.
+So there was still plenty of trepidation when England went all the way against the Swiss last weekend, but it did not last long.
+Manuel Akanji missed his opening spot-kick for Switzerland while England scored all five of theirs, with Trent Alexander-Arnold's fifth the most emphatic.
 What were we ever worried about?

 Southgate has stepped up the psychological methods he uses with his players around shoot-outs since that Italy defeat, and you can read more about that right here.